Ria424/developers-animatesdk-docs/Document_object/Document9939.md

 #### Description

-Method; sets the position of the current selection’s transformation point.
+Method; Sets the position of the current selection’s transformation point.

 #### Example